ucsd-cse131/sp21/lectures/06-diamond.md

 wellFormed  :: BareProgram -> [UserError]
 ```

-which will _recursively walk over_ the entire
+which will _recursively traverse_ the entire
 program, declaration and expression and
 return the _list of all errors_.